-The market was accepting down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-How does a lender handle the additional risk of the small down payment?
-The solution is Private Mortgage Insurance or PMI.
-PMI covers the lender if a borrower doesn't pay on the loan and the value of the house is lower than what is owed on the loan.
+During the peak of the mortgage boom in the last decade, the market accepted down payments as low as 10%, 5%, and even 0%.
+To handle the additional risk associated with small down payments, lenders introduced Private Mortgage Insurance (PMI).
+PMI protects the lender if the borrower fails to repay the loan and the value of the house is lower than the loan amount.

-Does your monthly mortgage payment include PMI?
-Contact us, you may be able to save money by removing your PMI.
+If your monthly mortgage payment includes PMI, you may be able to save money by removing it.
+Contact us for assistance.

 How homeowners can keep from bearing the expense of PMI

 The Homeowners Protection Act of 1998 requires lenders to automatically cancel PMI on most loans once the principal balance reaches 78% of the original loan amount.
 However, proactive homeowners can request its removal even earlier, when the principal amount equals 80%.

 Reaching the point where the principal balance is only 20% of the initial loan amount can take many years.
 Therefore, it is important to understand how your home's value has appreciated over time.
 The appreciation your home has gained can contribute to eliminating PMI.
 So, why continue paying for it when your loan balance has fallen below the 80% mark?
 While national trends indicate falling home values, it's essential to recognize that real estate is influenced by local dynamics.
 Your neighborhood may not reflect the national trends, and your home may have accrued equity before the market stabilized.